CSC207-UofT/course-project-super-turtle-hackers/README.md

 The CSC207 Course project created by the Super Turtle Hackers.

+To find the updated Design Document, navigate to the folder 'phase2' and click on the required file.

-To find the UML file and updated Design Document, navigate to the folder 'phase1' and click on the required file.
+To find the UML file navigate to the folder 'phase1' and click on the required file.

 To find the specifications, CRC model, scenario walk-through and progress report, navigate to the folder 'phase0' and click on the required file.